 For instance, if your SaaS product is an email marketing platform, your milestones can be:

-- The user has downloaded the email template
+- Downloading the email template

-- The user has created an email template
+- Creating an email template

-- The user has uploaded an email list, etc.
+- Uploading an email list, etc.

 Based upon these milestones, you will be able to send relevant content in order to enrich the user’s experience and convert them into a paying customer.